- Blog Post

 India begins elections for its lower house on April 11.
 This will be the world’s largest democratic exercise, and will last through May 19, with ballots counted on May 23.
 I had the chance to ask Dr. Tanvi Madan, director of the India Project and fellow in the Project on International Order and Strategy at the Brookings Institution, as well as author of the forthcoming book Fateful Triangle: How China Shaped U.S.-India Relations During the Cold War, about the role and importance of national security issues in Indian elections.
-Our exchange appears below.
+Our exchange, the first of a series of Q & As on the Indian elections, appears below.
+The second is here, the third here, and the fourth here.

 We are used to thinking about Indian elections revolving around bread-and-butter development issues.
 But given the recent India-Pakistan tensions, it looks like Prime Minister Narendra Modi is bringing national security into his campaigning.
 How much have national security issues resonated with voters historically—or at least how much do we know about that with previous elections?